Rust-GPU/SPIRV-Tools/porting-plan.md

  - [x] Keep validated-module caching in place while the new ordering/decorations checks are added, ensuring CLI/FFI reuse validated words without re-parse.
  - [x] Run the full C++ validation corpora with the Rust path forced on (`SPIRV_TOOLS_DISABLE_RUST_VALIDATOR=0`) and fix mismatches until the Rust path can be the default without a flag.
 (Test-enabled CMake build `build-tests` runs all 24 ctests clean with the Rust validator enabled.)

-## Active Milestone: Rust Validator Default Rollout
+## Completed Milestone: Rust Validator Default Rollout
 Flip the Rust validator on by default across FFI/CLI and lock in env-specific BuiltIn allowlists.

 Planned tasks: